4 Paths to Service-Led Growth

 These mature technologies all support vibrant service-led growth companies.
 The largest success story is probably Red Hat Linux, which grew to be a public company before being acquired by IBM (one of the masters of service-led growth) for $34 billion in 2019.

-Over the next five years, a number of companies are likely to execute on this strategy for AI and machine learning, leveraging platforms such as Keras and Tensorflow.
+Over the next five years, a number of companies are likely to execute this strategy for AI and machine learning, leveraging platforms such as Keras and Tensorflow.

 Previous